Bolt Burdon Kemp – Terms of Business

-These rates are reviewed upwards on 1st January in each year.
-Unless we tell you otherwise, the charging rates will be increased by up to 10% per annum.
-Any increase in excess of 10% per annum will be notified to you as soon as is reasonably possible.
+These rates will be reviewed upwards on 1st January in each year.
+Unless we tell you otherwise, the charging rates will go up by up to 10% annually.
+If it is more than 10% a year, we will tell you as soon as possible.

-At the outset we will give you the best possible information about the likely costs associated with your matter including our fees and VAT, disbursements (ie sums we will pay on your behalf to third parties) and any other payments for which you may be responsible.
+We will give you as much information about the likely costs associated with your matter as we can, including our fees and VAT, disbursements (i.e. sums we will pay on your behalf to third parties) and any other payments for which you may be responsible.

-We will also give you guidance about the likely time scale to the conclusion of your matter or for the next stage.
+We will also guide you about the likely timescale to finish your matter or to the next stage.

-We will always advise you if we consider that the likely outcomes do not justify the likely costs and risks associated with your matter.
+We will always advise you if we consider the likely results do not justify the likely costs and risks associated with your matter.

-Our fees are exclusive of VAT and disbursements.
-All disbursements will be shown separately on your invoice.
-Please note we do charge an additional fee for minor expenses including bank charges, photocopying, travel and couriers.
+Our fees are exclusive of VAT and payments.
+All payments will be listed separately on your invoice.
+Please note we do charge an extra fee for minor expenses including bank charges, photocopying, travel and couriers.

 Our VAT registration number is GB440 4099 69.

-Unless otherwise agreed, it is our practice to ask you from time to time for a sum on account of our fees and/or disbursements that we may incur on your behalf.
-The amount paid on account may not reflect the cost of the work that we are about to undertake nor the cost of the work already undertaken.
-Sums of money paid to us on account can be appropriated by us entirely at our discretion.
+Unless otherwise agreed, it is our practice to ask you for a sum to cover early fees and payments that we may incur on your behalf.
+The amount paid may not reflect the cost of the work that we do nor the cost of the work already completed.
+Sums of money paid to us on account can be applied by us at our discretion.